They call themselves numbers guys. Stat guys. Official titles often reference analytics.

-In September 2009, Brey was among five head coaches to travel to Washington, D.C., to participate in the American Cancer Society's Cancer Action Network Leadership Summit & Lobby Day on behalf of health care reform with regards to cancer research.
+In September 2009 and 2015, Brey was among five head coaches to travel to Washington, D.C., to participate in the American Cancer Society's Cancer Action Network Leadership Summit & Lobby Day on behalf of health care reform with regards to cancer research.

 In 2013, Brey partnered with the American Heart Association to Create Men of Heart, an initiative to put men on a heart healthy path.
 He hosts three events each year as part of the initiative, to both raise money for the AHA and raise awareness for men's heart health.

 In 2014, Brey was the recipient of the Ray Meyer Coach Award, presented by the Ed Kelly Sports Foundation in Chicago, and was honored by Dick Vitale at his annual gala to benefit The V Foundation.
 He also was named to the National Advisory Board of the Positive Coaching Alliance.